tangshuang/tyshemo/docs/meta.md

   // optional, function, used by `toJSON`.
   // use this to create an object which can be used by fromJSON to recover the model
   save: (value, key, data, output) => {
+    // `data` is a bundle object which is from the model
+    // `output` is the final result, you can modify it directly and return nothing in `save`
     // notice: the return value should MUST be an object, and will be patched to output object (like `flat` do), so that you can export a complext object return { [key]: newValue }
   },